5 Best Practices To Optimize NOI For Small Operators | Grace Hill

 In the world of multifamily, bigger isn’t necessarily better.
 But being a smaller operator does come with a unique set of challenges.

-Larger apartment management companies are working with distinct advantages.
-They have bigger budgets and operating margins, and more resources at their disposal.
-They generally have more money for payroll and technology, and through sheer scale can more easily absorb vacancy loss and market fluctuations.
+Larger apartment management companies have distinct advantages.
+They have bigger budgets and operating margins and more resources at their disposal.
+They generally have more money for payroll and technology and, through sheer scale, can more easily absorb vacancy loss and market fluctuations.

 In order to compete, smaller operators have to run a tighter ship, not just financially but also strategically.
 Fortunately, companies with a smaller market footprint have the benefit of agility.
 They can better customize both the living and working experience to meet the specific needs of renters and employees.

 A property performance plan can make all the difference.
-We have included five key tactics that can help to optimize NOI for smaller operators.
+We have included five key tactics that can help to optimize net operating income (NOI) for smaller operators.

 1. Focus on Employee Retention